EdbMails EDB Recovery and Migration software

 • Step 4: connect to the target Exchange server

-• To establish a connection to the target Exchange server, click on ‘Add New Connection’ for a fresh connection.
-If you wish to use an existing connection, simply select it from the list and click ‘Connect to Existing’.
+• To connect to the target Exchange server, click ‘Add New Connection’ to create a new connection.
+If a connection is already available, select it from the list and click ‘Connect to Existing’ to proceed.

 New connection to target Exchange server